 Another popular coin that is offered on almost all exchanges is Litecoin.
-Litecoin (LTC) was designed in a similar manner to Bitcoin in that it’s a decentralized currency.
+Litecoin (LTC) was designed similarly to Bitcoin in that it’s a decentralized cryptocurrency.
 However, Litecoin was specifically created to facilitate rapid, low-cost monetary transactions for goods and services—all while building upon some of BTC’s features.

 Litecoin, like other cryptocurrencies, is designed to be in finite supply.
 There will only ever be 84 million LTC in existence, which offers some extra stability versus paper money which can be printed on demand.

 Similar to ETH, LTC has a much shorter block approval time on each block exchange.
-Whereas Bitcoin validates block exchanges every 10 minutes, Litecoin’s developer set the coin to verify blocks every two and a half minutes.
+Whereas Bitcoin validates block exchanges every 10 minutes, Litecoin’s developer set the coin to verify blocks every 2.5 minutes.

 Beyond improving upon the speed at which the block exchange functions, Litecoin also has a much smaller fee structure on processing transactions than Bitcoin.
-In fact, since you’re only spending 1/1000 of an LTC in order to complete your transaction, Litecoin transactions cost 1/50th of a Bitcoin transaction.
+Since you’re only spending 1/1000 of an LTC to complete your transaction, Litecoin transactions cost 1/50th of a Bitcoin transaction.
 While Bitcoin Cash worked to address some of these limitations, Litecoin is still a major player when it comes to faster transactions.

 Binance is predominantly known as one of the top cryptocurrency exchanges out there.
 If you’re looking to swap one ICO (initial coin offering) to another ICO, this regulated exchange is one of the most popular platforms to do so.